Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 -

-The dual tragedies of intimate partner homicide-suicide often occurred amid warning signs and risk factors.
+We find that the dual tragedies of intimate partner homicide-suicide can occur amid warning signs and risk factors.
 In the focus groups, all survivors of IPHS identified one or more of these 11 common risk factors:

 - Access to a firearm